Quenched limits for the fluctuations of transient random walks in random environment on Z: Proof of Theorems and Proof of Theorems 1 and 2

-In addition, Proposition~\ref{prop:lim_taut} and the triangular inequality give
+In addition, Proposition~\ref{proplimtaut} and the triangular inequality give

-It remains to prove that the same holds for $\widehat{\widetilde{Z}}_{\sigma(i)}$ in order to get \eqref{eq:thm_quenched_e_n} with $\widehat{Z}^{(\sigma(i))}$ in place of $Z^{(\sigma(i))}$.
-And finally Theorem~\ref{t:quenched3} will be proved (under the above-mentioned restrictions) if furthermore the small independent excursions may be harmlessly introduced, i.e.~if
+It remains to prove that the same holds for $\widehat{\widetilde {Z}}_{\sigma(i)}$ in order to get \eqref{eqthmquencheden} with $\widehat{Z}^{(\sigma(i))}$ in place of $Z^{(\sigma(i))}$.
+And finally, Theorem~\ref{tquenched3} will be proved (under the above-mentioned restrictions) if, furthermore, the small independent excursions may be harmlessly introduced, that is, if

-These two facts are given by the following Lemma.
+These two facts are given by the following lemma.

 \begin{lemma} We have, under $\Pp,$

 and

 \end{lemma}